This isn’t a goof.

 Picking up five years after the first film, Here We Go Again sees Sophie (Amanda Seyfried) planning the reopening of the hotel owned by her mother Donna (Meryl Streep), who has passed away a year earlier.
 Interspersed with scenes of Sophie making arrangements and consoling one of her three dads Sam (Pierce Brosnan), the film flashes back to young Donna (Lily James) and the fateful summer where she boinks Sam and the Sophie’s two other hunky potential dads.

-Like the first film (and the musical it is based on), most scenes are anchored by the cast belting out ABBA song; this time including Cher, who shows up at the end as Sophie’s long-absent and fabulous grandmother.
+Like the first film (and the musical it is based on), most scenes are anchored by the cast belting out ABBA songs; this time including Cher, who shows up at the end as Sophie’s long-absent and fabulous grandmother.

 That’s it.
 That’s the movie.
 If it seems really simple, it is.
 If it seems almost devoid of plot, character development, or most other things found in a “Screenplay 101” book, it is.
 Here We Go Again is all the criticism you can lob at the film just by watching the trailer.